arizvisa/ida-minsc/docs/static/install.rst

-It is recommended by the author that the user use :py:func:`help` to explore these modules when trying to identify certain aspects of functionality that the user may want to use when querying their database or scripting different parts of IDA.
-The names of these modules and the functions within try to group functionality within the context that they're used and attempt to use names that can be referenced in proper english.
-The namining of these functions are of course debatable, and if you believe something should be named differently or another alias should be included, please contact the author.
+It is recommended by the author that the user use :py:func:`help` to explore these modules when trying to identify certain aspects of functionality that the user may want to use when querying their database or scripting different parts of IDA Pro.
+The author has attempted to name these modules and the functions within using actual words based on English and has also tried to group related functionality within their specific context.
+Thus, the only thing you should need to remember when using an API is whether you want to use an address or not.
+The names of the functions within the module are of course debatable, and as such if you believe something should be named differently or another alias should be included, please report an issue.

 ---------------------------------------
 Help with scripting or reporting issues